lilykriopelle/codecademy-quiz-app/instructions.md

 This app uses `react-router` to handle routing between different pages.
 Since `react-router` is outside the scope of this project, we've written the routing code for you, but if you're curious about how it works, you can explore `App.js` (where the routes for this app are defined) and read the [`react-router` docs](https://reactrouter.com/).

 ## Project Requirements

+– Task: At a high level, your application will be able to handle the following URL routes, each with their own functionality:

+On the `'/topics/new'` page:
+  - Users can create topics

+On the `'/topics'` page:
+  – Users can view all topics
+  – Users can click an individual topic and be redirected to the page for that topic

+On the `/topics/:topicId` page:
+  - Users can view an individual topic and all quizzes for that topic – Users can click a quiz associated with a topic and be redirected to that quiz's page

+On the `'quizzes/new'` page:
+  - Users can create quizzes that:
+    - Are associated with topics
+    – Contain lists of flashcards
+      – Users can dynamically change the number of cards in a quiz by adding and removing card fields in the new quiz form

+On the `'/quizzes'` page:
+  - Users can view all quizzes
+  – Users can click an individual quiz and be redirected to that quiz's page

+On the `'/quizzes/:quizId'` page:
+  - Users can view an individual quiz and flip cards over – Users can delete a card associated with a quiz

+**TODO ADD GIF HERE**

 – Task: Before you start writing code, take a moment to review our recommended state structure.
 Your app will include three slices: one for topics, one for quizzes, and one for cards.
 Each slice's state should include an object storing all the topics/quizzes/cards keyed by their `id`.
 This will allow you to quickly retrieve an object's information whenever you need to look it up.
 Each individual quiz will have a `topicId` value corresponding to an individual topic in state.
 Similarly, each topic which will have a `quizIds` array corresponding to the associated quizzes in state.
 All together, your app state will look like this: